tbhb/typing-graph/RELEASING.md

 just release-create-prerelease 0.2.0a1
 ```

-Pre-releases are marked as such on GitHub and PyPI, allowing users to opt-in.
+GitHub and PyPI mark pre-releases as such, allowing users to opt-in.

 ## Hotfix releases